dark-ambient/blog/content/notes/Why a manager is responsible for everything?.md

 That includes a range of processes from the inner circle social dynamics to market forces.

-Therefore, a manager is responsible for each individual delivery as part of other risks ([[Risk management|Risk management]]).
+Therefore, a manager is responsible for each individual delivery as part of other [[Risk management|risks]].

-The reasons of not delivering were mentioned in [[publish/notes/A sketch on managing people#Passive DR]], but how to avoid them?
+The reasons of not delivering were mentioned in [[content/notes/A sketch on managing people#Passive DR|a sketch on managing people]], but how to avoid them?

 > The simple answer is to be a part of the team - talk to people and know people before the targets get missed.